 Building regular reviews will ensure that quality improvement can be carried out throughout the life of the project.

-Communication with Activity Managers will be ensured through Activity Management Board (AMB) which will be responsible for regularly monitoring the progress of the project and of the day-to-day management of the individual activities within the project will be undertaken by the Activity Managers.
+Communication with Activity Managers will be ensured through Activity Management Board (AMB) which will be responsible for regularly monitoring the progress of the project and of the day-to-day management of the individual activities within the project, which will be undertaken by the Activity Managers.
 AMB has representation from all the work packages.

 Quality Control